CoolCoderCarl/weather_observer/README.md

 The second thing - download file `cities.txt` from repository.
 By the way, if you have no `cities.txt` file, it will create with your current location city name.

-To execute program just pass the API key and get information in console.
-Or pass additional key `--file` and get report file.
+There are 4 ways to use this programm:
+1. Get current location and send report to console (default(just pass the API key))
+2. Get current location and send report to file (`--output-file`)
+3. Get cities from file and send report to console (`--input-file`)
+4. Get cities from file and send report to file (`--input-file --output-file`)

 ### Example

-Regular usage, will get cities from `cities.txt`, if not exist will create with current location city:
+Default usage:
 `weather_observer.exe --api-key YOUR_API_KEY`

 If need report to file:
-`weather_observer.exe --api-key YOUR_API_KEY --file`
+`weather_observer.exe --api-key YOUR_API_KEY --output-file`

-If you want to get info only about you current location just pass `--local`:
+If you want to get info about city or cities `--input-file`:
-`weather_observer.exe --api-key YOUR_API_KEY --local`
+`weather_observer.exe --api-key YOUR_API_KEY --input-file`

-If you want to get more info about programm running pass `--verbosity` when using `--file`, have no sense while `--local` have been passed:
+If you want to get more info about programm running pass `--verbosity` when using `--output-file`, have no sense while `--input-file` have been passed:
-`weather_observer.exe --api-key YOUR_API_KEY --file --verbosity`
+`weather_observer.exe --api-key YOUR_API_KEY --output-file --verbosity`

 You also can wrap up invocation with `.sh` or `.bat`.
 Think about it.